-As at March 31 2023, AEP has a \$450 million credit facility with a syndicate of Canadian chartered banks, which has a maturity date in September 2026 and is secured by a general security agreement on all of Alaris' assets.
+As at June 30, 2023, AEP has a \$450 million credit facility with a syndicate of Canadian chartered banks, which has a maturity date in September 2026 and is secured by a general security agreement on all of Alaris' assets.
 The interest rate is based on a combination of the CAD Prime Rate ("Prime"), Bankers' Acceptances ("BA"), US Base Rate ("USBR") and SOFR.
-Alaris realized an annualized blended interest rate of 6.7% (inclusive of standby fees) for the three months ended March 31, 2023.
+Alaris realized an annualized blended interest rate of 6.8% (inclusive of standby fees) for the six months ended June 30, 2023.

-At March 31, 2023, AEP had US\$107.3 million (CA\$145.3 million) drawn on its credit facility (December 31, 2022 - US\$161.8 million or CA\$219.1 million).
-The amount recorded in the Trust's statement of financial position of \$142.5 million is reduced by the unamortized debt amendment and extension fees of \$2.8 million.
-Subsequent to March 31, 2023, as part of the Trust's investment in FMP there was a US\$36.5 million draw on the facility to fund the contribution.
-Following this contribution, the total amount outstanding is approximately \$203 million, with \$247 million of available capacity based on covenants and credit terms.
+At June 30, 2023, AEP had US\$143.8 million (CA\$190.6 million) drawn on its credit facility (December 31, 2022 - US\$161.8 million or CA\$219.1 million).
+The amount recorded in the Trust's statement of financial position of \$188.0 million is reduced by the unamortized debt amendment and extension fees of \$2.6 million.
+Subsequent to June 30, 2023, the Trust used proceeds from excess cashflow to repay the senior debt.
+The total amount outstanding subsequent to these repayments is approximately \$184 million, with \$266 million of available capacity based on covenants and credit terms.

 In 2022, the Trust issued senior unsecured debentures ("Debentures").
 The Debentures have a face value of \$65.0 million, annual interest rate of 6.25% payable semi-annually and maturity date of March 31, 2027.
 The Debentures will not be redeemable by the Trust before March 31, 2025 (the "First Call Date").
-On and after the First Call Date and prior to March 31, 2026, the Debentures will be redeemable, in whole or in part at the Trust's option at a redemption price equal to 103.125% of the principal amount of the Debentures redeemed plus accrued and unpaid interest, if any.
-On and after March 31, 2026 and prior to the Maturity Date, the Debentures will be redeemable, in whole or in part at the Trust's option at par plus accrued and unpaid interest, if any, up to but excluding the date set for redemption.
+On and after the First Call Date and prior to March 31, 2026, the Debentures will be redeemable, in whole or in part at the Trust's option at a redemption price equal to 103.125% of the principal amount of the Debentures will be redeemable, in whole or in part at the Trust's option at the Trust's option at par plus accrued and unpaid interest, if any.
+On and after March 31, 2026, and prior to the Maturity Date, the Debentures will be redeemable, in whole or in part at the Trust's option at par plus accrued and unpaid interest, if any, up to but excluding the date set for redemption.
 The Trust has the option to satisfy its obligations to repay the principal amount of and premium (if any) on the Debentures due at redemption or on maturity by issuing and delivering that number of freely tradeable trust units of the Trust to Debenture holders.

 In 2019, Alaris issued convertible debentures.
 The hybrid instrument has a face value of \$100.0 million, annual interest rate of 5.5% payable semi-annually and maturity of five years from the issue date.
-The debentures are convertible at the holder's option at any time prior to the close of business on the earlier of the business day immediately preceding the maturity date of June 30, 2024 and the date specified by Alaris for redemption of the debentures into fully paid and non-assessable units of Alaris at a conversion price of \$24.25 per unit, being a conversion rate of approximately 41.2371 units for each \$1,000 principal amount of debentures.
+The debentures are convertible at the holder's option at any time prior to the close of business on the earlier of the business day immediately preceding the maturity date of June 30, 2024, and the date specified by Alaris for redemption of the debentures into fully paid and non-assessable units of Alaris at a conversion price of \$24.25 per unit, being a conversion rate of approximately 41.2371 units for each \$1,000 principal amount of debentures.

-Holders of debentures are advised that conversions of debentures into units pursuant to the terms of the debenture indenture dated June 11, 2019 will be processed up until the date that is five business days prior to each upcoming interest payment.
+Holders of debentures are advised that conversions of debentures into units pursuant to the terms of the debenture indenture dated June 11, 2019, will be processed up until the date that is five business days prior to each upcoming interest payment.